hafnium49/phosphobot/examples/00-moove-in-circles/README.md

 # PhosphoBot: Move in Circles Example

 This example demonstrates how to use the PhosphoBot API to move a robot in circular patterns.
+The script requires explicit robot selection for safety.

 ## Prerequisites